Working Principle of Synchronous Motor

 Check out a Video by "Electrical Deck" about synchronous motors.

 Synchronous motor works on the principle of interaction between the stator and rotor.
-When a three-phase AC supply is provided to windings of stator, they generate a rotating magnetic field (RMF) which interacts with the magnetic field of the rotor, locks the rotor and causes it to rotate at synchronous speed.
+When a three-phase AC supply is provided to the windings of the stator, they generate a rotating magnetic field (RMF) which interacts with the magnetic field of the rotor, locks the rotor and causes it to rotate at synchronous speed.

 However, unlike induction motors, synchronous motors are not self-starting.
-At idle conditions, the rotor’s magnetic field experiences alternating torque due to the rotating magnetic field (RMF) of the stator which is insufficient to initiate the rotation of the rotor.
+At idle conditions, the rotor’s magnetic field experiences alternating torque due to the rotating magnetic field (RMF) of the stator, which is insufficient to initiate the rotation of the rotor.
 To start the rotation, auxiliary methods such as damper windings or an external motor are used to bring the rotor up to synchronous speed before DC excitation is applied.

 Also Read